Demesheo/backend-challenge/README.md

 ## Future Improvements

 - IP-based rate limiting to prevent API abuse
+- In-memory data store to cache recent requests to offload MSW API to prevent failures, overloading, and performance degredation
 - Pagination for `/getUsers` and `/getEvents` for large datasets
 - Advanced circuit breaker for `/addEvent` to pause requests during persistent failures and probe recovery
+- Testing expectations and assertions of our service to check code coverage, performance, and intended behavior

 ## How to Run